wanglida/testpage/README.md

 ## Welcome to Wang Lida's GitHub Pages

- Wang Lida, a bachelor of Engineering from in Northeastern University, Shenyang, China, is finding a job now.
-Codes on this Github are uesed to study and copying is not allowed.
+ Wang Lida, a bachelor of Engineering from Northeastern University, Shenyang, China, is finding a job now.
+Codes here are uesed to study, and copying is not allowed.

 ## Research area

-Not sure that I master them.
-These tips would be a study plan of future.
+Not sure that I've mastered anything.
+These tips would be a learning plan in future.

- C#, Windows Forms, Linq;
+ C#, Windows Forms, WCF, Linq;

  Python;